 Brighton and Hove community resilience project update

 Community Works is delivering a project to help Brighton and Hove communities prepare for risks they might face.
 The project is run in collaboration with the Trust for Developing Communities (TDC) and the Hangleton & Knoll Project.
+This month’s focus is on fire.

 The project is funded by the Sussex Resilience Forum and aims to ensure that people in Brighton & Hove are prepared for potential emergencies and that communities are resilient.